Silberengel/wikistr/DEPLOYMENT-GUIDE.md

-# wikistr.imwald.eu Deployment Guide
+# Wikistr - Biblestr Edition Deployment Guide

-Complete deployment guide for setting up wikistr on a Plesk server with SSL certificates.
+Complete deployment guide for setting up Wikistr - Biblestr Edition with theme customization on a Plesk server with SSL certificates.

 ## 🎯 Prerequisites